Skip to content

 Refresh Firefox to Remove Customization and Settings

-The refresh or reset will remove all the customization and settings to make Firefox as fresh as new; however, the saved data, like bookmarks and passwords, will stay intact.
+The refresh or reset will remove all customizations and settings to make Firefox as fresh as new.
+However, saved data, like bookmarks and passwords, will stay intact.